 Alternatives to modern storage heaters

-These are a good alternative for households that require heating only at certain times of the day.
-For example, a household that is empty between 9-5 and only requires the heating in the morning and evening during the week and more frequently at the weekend.
+These are a good alternative for homes that only require heating at certain times of the day, such as mornings and evenings.
+For instance, a home that is unoccupied between the hours of 9 and 5 and only needs the heater in the morning and evening during the week, but uses it more frequently on the weekend, would have a lower heating bill.

-Fan heaters are not a good long-term solution for heating a home however they are useful for a quick boost of heat or in an area which needs to be warmed up but not necessarily occupied, such as a utility room.
+Fan heaters are not a good long-term solution for heating a home; however, they are useful for providing an immediate boost of heat or in an area that needs to be warmed up but does not necessarily need to be occupied, such as a utility room.

-If you currently have storage heaters and are looking for an alternative, or you aren’t sure whether electric radiators could be a better solution for your household, our expert team will be happy to provide you with more information and offer guidance to ensure you get the most effective and efficient heating for your household.
-Call us now on 01473 276686.
+If you currently have storage heaters and are looking for an alternative, or if you aren't sure whether electric radiators could be a better solution for your household, our knowledgeable team will be happy to provide you with more information and offer guidance to ensure that you get the most effective and efficient heating for your household.
+If you currently have storage heaters and are looking for an alternative, click here.
+Please contact us at this time at 01473 276686.

 Frequently asked questions